 2. Slide the looped end under the wreath frame.

-3. Lay the end pieces over the top of the frame.
+3. Lay the two opposite end pieces over the top of the frame.

 4. Feed the end pieces through the loop.

-5. Pull the ends toward the outside of the frame until the knot is taught.
+5. Pull the ends toward the outside of the frame until the knot is tight.

 4. Candle Sweaters

-1. Slide a sleeve over the base of the candle, taking care not to pull the fabric over the mouth of the jar.
+1. Pull a sweater sleeve over the base of the candle just below the lip of the jar.

 2. Cut the sleeve off the sweater—extra fabric will hang off the bottom (which is what you want).